March 24, 2020

 After updating your wedding website, share your new date with friends and family ASAP.
 “Communicate with your guests.
 This one will take some time, but you want to make sure you reach everyone.
 The most efficient way is likely via email, and then some phone calls to those whose email addresses you don’t have or guests who aren’t good with technology,” Lenns says.

-Another efficient way to share your new date with guests is by using Joy’s general email message feature.
-You get to select all your guests, personalize a message, and send away.
-Everyone on your guest list will receive the same message at the same time, minimizing any confusion or discrepancies.
+Share your new date with guests is with Joy’s Change the Date e-cards.
+You get to select all your guests, choose a beautiful design, personalize the full e-card text, and send away.
+Everyone on your guest list will receive the Change the Date at the same time, minimizing any confusion or discrepancies.

 8. Collect RSVPs for Your New Wedding Date